Wounded-Knee/Whitepine/public/library/project-specs/identity-system.md

 # Identity System

 ## Overview
-The Identity system provides a hierarchical classification of political identities and affiliations for the USA application.
+The Identity system provides a hierarchical classification of political identities and affiliations for the Whitepine application.
 It enables users to categorize themselves and others based on political beliefs, party affiliations, ideological positions, and cultural identities.

 ## Schema Design